-- Last Super Bowl Appearance: Super Bowl 23 (Lost 20-16 to the San Francisco 49ers)
+- Last Super Bowl Appearance: Super Bowl 56 (Lost 23-20 to the Los Angeles Rams)

 - Claim to Fame: Bill Walsh was serving as an assistant coach in Cincinnati when he created the West Coast offense, and Dick LeBeau was their defensive coordinator when he invented the zone blitz

-- Claim to Shame: Went 14 years (1991-2004) without a winning season and have still not won a playoff game since 1990 – the longest drought in the NFL
+- Claim to Shame: Went 14 years (1991-2004) without a winning season

 The father of football in Ohio, Paul Brown, has two sons: the Cleveland Browns and the Cincinnati Bengals.
 One of those cities loves and honors their great father, the other city dismissed Brown and chased LeBron away twice.